imronuke/KOMODO/README.md

 **Documentation available at**: https://imronuke.github.io/KOMODO/

 **Features:**
+* GPU accelelator (using OpenACC) is partially supported.
+Useful for a large problem with many nodes.
 * Input is straightforward, modular and in a free-format form
 * Solves both static and transient core problems **with or without TH feedback**
 * Performs forward, adjoint and fixed-source calculations